Unil-SGC/AGDA-Rbook/_book/01-IntrotoR.md

 ## Who this book is for {.unnumbered}

-This book is for people who want to analyze, visualize and model geographic data with open source software.
-It is based on R, a statistical programming language that has powerful data processing, visualization and geospatial capabilities.
-The book covers a wide range of topics and will be of interest to a wide range of people from many different backgrounds, especially:

--   People who have learned spatial analysis skills using a desktop Geographic Information System (GIS), such as [QGIS](https://qgis.org/en/site/), and [ArcGIS](http://desktop.arcgis.com/en/arcmap/), who want access to a powerful (geo)statistical and visualization programming language and the benefits of a command-line approach [@sherman_desktop_2008]:

-    > With the advent of 'modern' GIS software, most people want to point and click their way through life.
-    > That's good, but there is a tremendous amount of flexibility and power waiting for you with the command line.

--   Graduate students and researchers from fields specializing in geographic data including Geography, Remote Sensing, Planning, GIS and Spatial Data Science

--   Academics and post-graduate students working with geographic data --- in fields such as Geology, Regional Science, Biology and Ecology, Agricultural Sciences, Archaeology, Epidemiology, Transport Modeling, and broadly defined Data Science --- who require the power and flexibility of R for their research

--   Applied researchers and analysts in public, private or third-sector organizations who need the reproducibility, speed and flexibility of a command-line language such as R in applications dealing with spatial data as diverse as Urban and Transport Planning, Logistics, Geo-marketing (store location analysis) and Emergency Planning

 The book is designed for intermediate-to-advanced R users interested in geocomputation and R beginners who have prior experience with geographic data.
 If you are new to both R and geographic data, do not be discouraged: we provide links to further materials and describe the nature of spatial data from a beginner's perspective in further chapters.